bermi/bermi-SDK/design.md

 ## Discussion

-The listMovieQuotes method requires returns the primary key for the character.
+The `listMovieQuotes` method returns the primary key for the character.
 Right now given the limited scope of the API, this doesn't represent an issue but as soon as we expose the `/character` endpoint, users of the SDK could benefit from optional memoization to avoid making unnecessary requests (n+1 queries).

 The API is rate limited to 100 requests per 10 minutes.
 The SDK should provide a way to inspect the headers X-RateLimit-Limit, X-RateLimit-Remaining, and